LouisBarranqueiro/hexo-theme-tranquilpeak/DOCUMENTATION.md

 ### Change code coloration (Highlight.js theme)

-Tranquilpeak integrate its own highlight.js theme inspired by GitHub.
+Tranquilpeak integrates its own highlight.js theme inspired by GitHub.
 Of course, you can replace it with an other theme found on highlight.js repository.
-Since Hexo use different CSS class names, all theme are not ready out of the box, but it is very easy to make them compatible.
+Since Hexo uses different CSS class names, all themeS are not ready out of the box, but it is very easy to make them compatible.

 Follow these steps :